gurditsingh/hydeout/_posts/test.md

 ```

 ### how update works internally
 Delta Lake maintains these files under the hood.
 As above created delta table has version 0 of the table where it have four files.
 Now, lets say you run Update.
-What it will do underneath is that it will use two scans on this data, to update detla table
+What it will do underneath is that it will use two scans on this data, to update detla table.

-.
+ 1. First Scan :
+ it will do a first can to (audio blurs) contain the data that needs to be updated based on the predicate that you've provided.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTEyNjQyNjkxLC0xNTM2NTEwODQ1LC0xNT
-M2NTEwODQ1LC0xMjM0NDcwMjI3LC0xNDIwNTU4NTU5LC0xMTI2
-ODYzMTI3LC0xMTQ1Mjg5ODgwLDE5MzE4ODU0OTgsNTE2Njg5NT
-I0LDQwNTY0MDMyNSw3MDAyMzA5NjgsMjgwMDczMzMxLDU1NDI0
-OTA1MiwtMTExNDg0Njg4NSw1NzM3Mzg0ODksLTQwNDkwMzI0MS
-wxNjQzMzE2NTEsLTEzODcxOTc5OTMsMTU4NzI5OTkwMiwtNzU5
-MjMxNzc4XX0=
+eyJoaXN0b3J5IjpbLTEzMzM0MTA0MjMsLTE1MzY1MTA4NDUsLT
+E1MzY1MTA4NDUsLTEyMzQ0NzAyMjcsLTE0MjA1NTg1NTksLTEx
+MjY4NjMxMjcsLTExNDUyODk4ODAsMTkzMTg4NTQ5OCw1MTY2OD
+k1MjQsNDA1NjQwMzI1LDcwMDIzMDk2OCwyODAwNzMzMzEsNTU0
+MjQ5MDUyLC0xMTE0ODQ2ODg1LDU3MzczODQ4OSwtNDA0OTAzMj
+QxLDE2NDMzMTY1MSwtMTM4NzE5Nzk5MywxNTg3Mjk5OTAyLC03
+NTkyMzE3NzhdfQ==
 -->